 Vice President, Charles J. Sellers & Co., Inc.

-Healthcare businesses are a particular target during the pandemic.
+Healthcare businesses are a particular target.
 In October 2020, a Joint Cybersecurity Advisory was issued by the Cybersecurity and Infrastructure Security Agency (CISA), the Federal Bureau of Investigation (FBI), and the Department of Health and Human Services (HHS) titled “Ransomware Activity Targeting the Healthcare and Public Health Sector.”
 The advisory alerted the healthcare sector to “tactics, techniques, and procedures (TTPs) used by cybercriminals against targets in the Healthcare and Public Health Sector (HPH) to infect systems with ransomware, notably Ryuk and Conti, for financial gain.”
 While ransomware attacks against large hospital systems, health insurers, and public health entities grab headlines, medical practices of all sizes are at risk as well.